FlowWest/riveware-modelling/README.md

 "# riveware-modelling"

+---2025-08-05 Current Run Period: Oct 1, 1980 to June 4, 1981

+What's New: n/a

+Fixes: revised keno flood control rules, DPS accounting

+Known Issues: Need to incorporate LKNWR and TLNWR into model as reservoirs.
+Need area-capacity data.

 ---2025-07-29 Current Run Period: Oct 1, 1980 to June 4, 1981

 What's New: add LKNWR as a diversion object with set diversion rate from UKL.
 Revised UKL flood control and implemented rudimentary flood control protocols and releases from UKL and Keno.